 Glasgow City Council (GCC) as lead authority of the Glasgow City Region Bus Partnership (GBP) appointed external consultants who are currently developing business cases for five strategic bus corridors allocated funding through the Bus Partnership Fund (BPF).
 The five strategic bus corridors are as follows:

-Subject to OBC approval, the GBP will then be in a position to submit an application for additional funding to progress each strategic bus corridor to Final Business Case and detailed design development.
+Subject to OBC approval, the GBP will receive funding from Transport Scotland to progress each strategic bus corridor to Final Business Case including detailed design development.
 Extensive public consultation would take place on bus priority infrastructure schemes for each of the strategic bus corridors allocated BPF funding.
 Community and stakeholder engagement will inform the development and appraisal of options, as a key component of the Scottish Transport Appraisal Guidance process.

-A further update will be provided on the OBC stage in the near future
+A further update will be provided following the OBC gateway review in the near future.

 If you need to contact someone about Glasgow City Region Bus Partnership please email ConnectingCommunities@glasgow.gov.uk